 Accounting for a one-person company (ENKELTMANDSVIRKSOMHED)

-Accounting for such a Danish business also takes care of drawing up a Forretningsplan, i.e. a detailed description of the company the entrepreneur intends to set up and run in Denmark.
-Such a plan should include the entrepreneur’s vision and idea for his or her own business, as well as the scope of activities, duties and financial possibilities.
+Bookkeeping for such a Danish business also takes care of drawing up a Forretningsplan, i.e. a detailed description of the company the entrepreneur intends to set up and run in Denmark.
+Such a plan should include the entrepreneur’s vision and idea for running his or her own business, as well as the scope of activities, duties and financial possibilities.

 Owners of a sole proprietorship who pay taxes and contributions are entitled to pension and health benefits the same as those who are employed in Denmark.
 Once a quarter or once every six months, you have to submit a tax return (income tax and VAT) via the Danish tax authority’s website (SKAT, via the LetLøn system).
 Advance income tax payments are due on 20 March and 20 November.